alexllapointe/MovieSearch/README.md

 ## Notes

-* There weren't many challenges with building the app.
-The hardest part was laying out the structure of the project.
+* Integrating the camera with the recycler view and view model was challening.

 ## License